a woman packing a carry on suitcase with clothing while sitting on the floor

 Face Wash & Scrub Bars

-Whether you have oily skin (like me), combination, or sensitive skin, there’s a great bar product that you need to toss in your bag!
+Whether you have oily skin, combination, or sensitive skin, there’s a great bar product that you need to toss in your bag!
 For oily skin, check out Meow Meow Tweet’s charcoal facial bar.
 It’s also formulated with tea tree and eucalyptus, which can help banish blemishes!

 If you have sensitive skin, check out their Pink Rose Clay bar.
 The combination of rose and pink clay help to gently exfoliate without irritating your skin.